nkh/ftl/config/ftl/man/ftl.md

 ## Virtual Entry Injection

-*pbs* has a very simple mechanism that allows you to inject _virtual entries_ in the listing.
+*ftl* has a very simple mechanism that allows you to inject _virtual entries_ in the listing.
 You can control their colors, preview, and keyboard actions.

 See "# Virtual file injection" in '#EXAMPLES'.